What is a document repository? The concept, benefits, and implementation

 Corporate governance is experiencing a fundamental transition in the age of artificial intelligence (AI) to address the problems and possibilities presented by this new technology.
 AI advancements have created new expectations and problems in terms of transparency, ethical accountability, and informed decision-making.

-There are two major trends in corporate governance.
+There are three major trends in corporate governance.

 This paradigm shift ensures that boards participate in more effective governance debates, strategizing on the wise use of AI, balancing risks and rewards, and finally making choices based on informed insights.